Laws // Lois

 Article 14.
 Any person charged with an offence has the right

-a) To be informed without delay of the offence;
+a) To be informed immediately of the offence;

 b) To be tried within a reasonable time;